 - This is the best deal we generally see Hilton offer

-- Points are on sale for 0.5 cents each which is pretty close to my valuation of 0.4 cents each.
+- Points are on sale for 0.5 cents each and that’s pretty close to my valuation of 0.4 cents each.

 - You only have to buy 10,000 points to lock in the best price/point so there’s no need to splash out on more points than you actually need in order to get a good deal.